learnable-content/React-the-ES6-Way/readme.md

-# -ReactJS the ES6 Way
+# ReactJS the ES6 Way

 Welcome to ReactJS, the ES6 way!
 My name is Darin Haener, and I'll be taking you on a whirlwind introductory tour of ReactJS, and as the course name